 Except Integrated Sustainability launches a new approach to sustainable urban development: Catalytic Buildings.
-Catalytic Buildings are next generation high performance buildings that boost the economic, social, and physical sustainability of entire urban areas.
+A Catalytic Building helps to ‘sustainify’ an existing urban fabric.
 Going beyond energy-neutral buildings, a Catalytic Building enhances the autonomy, resilience and/or the equity of the system within which it exists – be it a single neighbourhood or an entire city.

 Over the past decade Dutch sustainable development, innovation and design consultancy Except has developed concepts for catalytic buildings.
 During this time, the urgency to improve urban environments in terms of energy, water, waste, food, ecosystem and socio- economic services has become increasingly apparent.
 Yet, efforts to tackle these issues is bottlenecked around new energy-neutral and circular buildings.

 “The majority of the infrastructure that is going to house people this century has already been constructed.
 So the challenge is not to build new sustainable buildings, but to ‘sus- tainify’ the buildings that already exist.
 For some that’s doable, but most buildings, espe- cially residential houses, won’t experience such major renovations within the next 15 years.
 This leaves us with a major design flaw in an integral timeframe.
 The solution is building infrastructure which act as a catalyst,” says Except Director, Tom Bosschaert.

 To truly confront the needs of 21st century cities, development must steer towards build- ings that actively contribute to their surrounding locales.
 Tom continues: “If a building is entirely energy efficient whilst the entire city crumbles, will its inhabitants thrive?
 The answer is an obvious ‘no’.
 So why are we solely focusing on internal performance when it is only part of the issue?”